Distributed Learning of Finite Gaussian Mixtures: Appendices

 Note that the complement of $A_2$ is compact by condition \eqref{eq:compact.Phi}.
 Consequently, the subpopulations of $G^{(t)}$ are confined to a compact subset.
 Hence, all limit points of $G^{(t)}$, including both $G^*$ and $G^{**}$, are proper distributions.
+By the monotonicity of the iteration: